OAuth Apps

 First, contact us at partnerhelp@ownerrez.com and let us know what you're building!
 We love hearing about new apps and scenarios using OwnerRez.

-Then, go to the Developer/API Settings under the dropdown arrow in the top-right of your OwnerRez screen and create an app.
+Then, go to Developer/API Settings in the dropdown arrow at the top-right of your OwnerRez screen, and create an app.
 Required fields:

 Name